 Help for all your financial requirements at three locations convenient to M.I.T.

 You'll be as welcome at Harvard Trust as you are at M.I.T.
-And as a full-service bank, we're prepared to offer you every banking service there is: checking accounts, automatic savings plans, installment loans, travelers checks, and many more.
+And as a full-service bank, we're prepared to offer you every banking service there is: checking accounts, savings accounts, installment loans, travelers checks, and many more.

 Every year, more of our M.I.T. friends discover the convenience of Harvard Trust.
-This will be especially true in the '64-'65 season with the opening of our new office at Technology Square.
+This is especially true since the opening of our new office at Technology Square.

-Visit us soon at any of three nearby offices-in Kendall Square, Central Square, and Technology Square (opening fall 1964).
+Visit us soon at any of three nearby offices-in Kendall Square, Central Square, and Technology Square.

-HARVARD TRUST GOMPANY

-13 offices in
+Twelve offices in

 CAMBRIDGE • ARLINGTON • BELMONT • CONCORD • LITTLETON

 Over \$140 million in assets